SettleMint

 RoleActionsRecommended guardrail

-GOVERNANCE_ROLEsetFeeRates() — set fee rates per operationCall freezeFeeRates() after launch
+GOVERNANCE_ROLEsetFeeRates(): set fee rates per operationCall freezeFeeRates() after launch

-GOVERNANCE_ROLEsetFeeRecipient() — set fee destinationMulti-sig; audit all changes
+GOVERNANCE_ROLEsetFeeRecipient(): set fee destinationMulti-sig; audit all changes

-GOVERNANCE_ROLEfreezeFeeRates() — lock rates permanentlyCall at launch
+GOVERNANCE_ROLEfreezeFeeRates(): lock rates permanentlyCall at launch

 Failure modes & edge cases

 • Zero-amount transfer after fee: If fee equals the full transfer amount, the recipient receives zero tokens and the fee recipient receives the full amount.
-No revert — check minimum transfer amounts in compliance modules.
+No revert: check minimum transfer amounts in compliance modules.

 • Fee on minting: Minting to a holder results in holder receiving amount - mint_fee.
 If mint semantics require exact amounts, account for the fee in the mint call.

-Auditability & operational signals
+Auditability and operational signals

-• FeeRatesUpdated(sender, mintRate, burnRate, transferRate) — emitted on rate changes.
+• FeeRatesUpdated(sender, mintRate, burnRate, transferRate) is emitted on rate changes.

-• FeeRatesFrozen(sender) — emitted once on freeze.
+• FeeRatesFrozen(sender) is emitted once on freeze.

 Dependencies

-• No external ERC-20 required — fee paid in the token itself.
+• No external ERC-20 required: fee paid in the token itself.

-• supportsRewriting = true — interacts with the amount-rewriting pipeline.
+• supportsRewriting = true: interacts with the amount-rewriting pipeline.
 Must run before analytics features.

 Compatibility & ordering notes